damarisp3284/sep10-freedom-project-/prep/plan.md

  * Resubmit Wireframe
  * adding in links + any other font or color needed
  * Start coding with Navbar + Title
    * If have time start to add in context

+* 4/28
+ * Start to work on adding in context + images
+ * Add in other components if needed
 ---

 #### Beyond MVP